cvlmtg/react-smart-select/README.md

 Props you may want to specify include:

-- `onChange` subscribe to change events
+- `onChange`: subscribe to change events
-- `options` specify the options the user can select from
+- `options`: specify the options the user can select from
-- `value` control the current value
+- `value`: control the current value
-- `className` optional class name for the component
+- `className`: optional class name for the component
-- `style` optional style for the component
+- `style`: optional style for the component
-- `labelStyle` optional style for the select label
+- `labelStyle`: optional style for the select label
-- `dropdownStyle` optional style for the dropdown box
+- `dropdownStyle`: optional style for the dropdown box
-- `optionStyle` optional style for each dropdown menu item
+- `optionStyle`: optional style for each dropdown menu item
-- `formatLabel` a function invoked to get the label content.
+- `formatLabel`: a function invoked to get the label content.
 Can return a string or a React component
-- `formatOption`  a function invoked to get each option content.
+- `formatOption`:  a function invoked to get each option content.
 Can return a string or a React component
-- `disabled` disable the control
+- `disabled`: disable the control
-- `multi` enable the multi-select mode
+- `multi`: enable the multi-select mode
-- `toggle` enable the toggle-select mode.
+- `toggle`: enable the toggle-select mode.

 ## Licence